The 10 Best Foot Stretches For Runners

 Foot Stretches For Runners: Heel Sit

-This is a great static stretch for your feet where you can separate your toes and put as much of your weight as you like on your heels.
+This is a great static stretch for your feet.
+You separate your toes and put as much of your weight as you like on your heels.
 As you do this stretch consistently, you will most likely be able to add more and more of your weight each time until you are fully seated on your heels for a deep stretch.

 1. Start in a kneeling position with your toes spread apart on the floor, propping you up.